ReactClass-Feb-09-2023/ComIT_Course_Materials/01-week/exercises/links.md

 |-- contact.html
 ```

-- On each document create:
+- In each HTML document should include:
   - Main title with the document name
   - From each document you should be able to nav to the other documents, example: from index.html you can navigate to news.html, about.html and contact.html
 - In index.html place 5 auto-generated paragraphs (you can use: https://www.lipsum.com to generate random text)